 The Cut on Tuesdays is a great podcast.
 They cover a wide range of topics.
 Their episode on toxic masculinity and gender violence is epic, for example.

 But this ode to Toni Morrison is a beautiful bit of story telling about Black writers who were inspired, and invited into writing, by Toni Morrison’s books, presence and intellect.
-There are powerful insights in these interviews about truth-telling, audience, whiteness, and deep questions about who gets centred.
+There are powerful insights in these interviews about truth-telling, audience, whiteness, racism, and deep questions about who gets centred.

 Gloria Edim, founder of Well-Read Black Girl, joins to relate how her “identity is built around Morrison’s fortitude,” how she has learned boldness, “outspokenness,” uninhibitedness, and freedom.